-The Governor’s Award for Excellence is the highest honor a state employee may receive for dedicated service to the State of North Carolina and its residents.
+The Governor’s Award for Excellence (GAE) is the highest honor a state employee may receive for dedicated service to the State of North Carolina and its residents.
 Nominations may be submitted by coworkers, managers and/or Agency Leadership to recognize any exemplary state employees who lead by example and contribute well beyond their normal job requirements.

 Qualifying Employees